 George has appeared in numerous, news segments and publications from magazines to newspapers and his work is sold globally.
 In 2016, his business was named Best New Business by the Chamber of Commerce.
 In 2018 George was a featured craftsman on the Discovery Channel Series: "Master Of Arms".
 His task was to make a by hand, a steel bow and a crossbow in a competition setting.
 George was crowned the Master of Arms Champion and received an award for $10,000.

-In April, 2019 appeared on the talk show: 'In The Ring with Juan and D'Shawn' on Sky 4 to talk about the craft, business and his time on Discovery Channel.
+In April, 2019 he appeared on the talk show: 'In The Ring with Juan and D'Shawn' on Sky 4 to talk about the craft, business, and his time on Discovery Channel.

-In June of 2020 George appeared in The National Geographic channel show: Drain The Oceans.
+In June of 2020 George appeared on The National Geographic channel show: Drain The Oceans.
 He helped re-create the "hot shot" that sunk the HMS Charon in 1781 during the Revolutionary War.

 Currently , George continues the craft of blacksmithing at his forge in Gloucester, VA.
 There he does a wide array of commissioned and production work from fabrication,and welding to traditional blacksmithing, training in the trades, and many other metal crafting functions for both residential and commercial clients and he has also made props and functional items for the motion picture industry, most recently the 2019 film “Harriet” in which he worked on the pistols carried by the main character.